-Speed: Not only can they be pumped down quickly but the steel darts will have dropped several thousand feet towards the tool by the time the top-drive is made back up.
+Speed: Not only can they be pumped down quickly but our smart darts will have dropped several thousand feet towards the tool by the time the top-drive is made back up.
 When losses occur, there is no tool that can deliver bypass faster, saving the operator both time and mud.
 Firstly with a single shot high speed activation the time to activate is extremely rapid.
 Secondly there is a very precise and clear opening stroke so spotting can start immediately; and thirdly anti-blow-thru means there is very little danger of secondary cycling attempts being required and causing NPT.

 Soft Shear: Where there are concerns that shear-out may re-fracture the formation after curing, the Smart Darts can be easily customized to shear out at lower pressures.
 The number of shear pins in the MX™ mechanism can be reduced to allow a shear out at a much lower pressure (~600 psi), yet is still protected from premature blow-thru.
 This soft-shear option is available on request and is also well suited to coring applications.

-2015 – 5064ft, North Sea, Dynamic losses of 121bbls/hr cured, LCM, 43bbls,10.9ppb, SDD x 1
+2015 – 5064ft, North Sea, Dynamic losses of 121bbls/hr cured, LCM, 43bbls,10.9ppb, 1 x Standard Diverter Dart

 2015 – 11,509ft, Ivory Coast, Spotting LCM, 121bbls,

-2014 - 4,765ft, Saudi Arabia, Dynamic Losses of 253bbl/hr cured, LCM, 700bbls, 200ppb, SDD x 3
+2014 - 4,765ft, Saudi Arabia, Dynamic Losses of 253bbl/hr cured, LCM, 700bbls, 200ppb, 3 x Standard Diverter Dart

-2014 – 15,644ft, GOM, Spotting LCM, 170bbls, 200ppb, SDD x 3
+2014 – 15,644ft, GOM, Spotting LCM, 170bbls, 200ppb, 3 x Standard Diverter Dart

-2014 – 9,507ft, English Channel, Static/ Dynamic losses of 40/200bbl/h cured, LCM, 90bbls, at 98°, SDD x 2
+2014 – 9,507ft, English Channel, Static/ Dynamic losses of 40/200bbl/h cured, LCM, 90bbls, at 98°, 2 x Standard Diverter Dart

-2013 – Southern Italy, Static/ Dynamic losses of 500/1000bbl/h cured, LCM, 10 course pills spotted, SDD x 2
+2013 – Southern Italy, Static/ Dynamic losses of 500/1000bbl/h cured, LCM, 10 course pills spotted, 2 x Standard Diverter Dart

-2010 – 14,735ft, North Sea, Static/ Dynamic losses of 30/180bbl/h cured, LCM, 217bbls, 224ppb, ADD x 3
+2010 – 14,735ft, North Sea, Static/ Dynamic losses of 30/180bbl/h cured, LCM, 217bbls, 224ppb, 3 x Alternative Diverter Dart

-Tripping bypass is easily obtained by using one of the lock-open darts, usually the SFD, and if required a tool can be supplied with a lock-open dart pre-installed.
+Tripping bypass is easily obtained by using one of the lock-open darts, usually the Split Flow Dart, and if required a tool can be supplied with a lock-open dart pre-installed.
 At TD, a closing dart can be deployed quickly to activate the mill before a second cycle is used to bypass and accelerate hole-cleaning.
 As is often desirable the valve can be left locked open for a fully relieved dry trip from hole with the bit bypassed.

-The Mud Shear Sub™ has been run 16 times by 4 different operators and cuts shearing times by around a half.
+The Mud-Shear Sub has been run many times by a number of different operators and cuts shearing times by around 50%.
 This sub is extremely compact, convenient and quick to install just below the rotary table.
-When combined with bypass it delivers extremely rapid and efficient shearing with massive time savings.
+When combined with the locked open DAV MX CircSub it delivers extremely rapid and efficient shearing with massive time savings.
 Mud is brought into condition far more quickly than with conventional methods and so milling can commence much earlier.

 Motors, Mills, Reamers & Turbines

 Cutting assemblies which consume a lot of flow power or which are activated by flow, can impede some of the phases of a section’s operation.
 Typically this can be either running into or out of the hole or during a hole-cleaning session.
 It can therefore be extremely useful to have bypass valve in the string to take control over the flow path and the hydraulics.
-This will produce both a quicker operation and or reduce some of the risks associated with running the cutting tool.
+This will produce both a quicker operation and/or reduce some of the risks associated with running the cutting tool.

 Reamer Bypass - 2013 - 26,012ft, Gulf of Mexico, angles up to 44°, SDD

-Motor Bypass – 2014 – Central North Sea, SFD
+Motor Bypass – 2014 – Central North Sea, Split Flow Dart

-Mill Bypass (used in conjunction with Mud Shear Sub) – 2013 – 15,675ft, Central North Sea, SFD
+Mill Bypass (used in conjunction with Mud Shear Sub) – 2013 – 15,675ft, Central North Sea, Split Flow Dart

 Recovering circulation will regain primary well control and with a DAV MX™ CircSub above the pack-off point (and below 60° degrees in angle) it is possible to do so quickly.
 We have a 100% success rate when attempts were made to regain circulation in these rare scenarios.
 We also have a strong track record in helping users regain circulation after the string becomes plugged, this is however highly dependent upon pressure and mud volume.

-Pack-off: In most cases the pack-off point is on the stabilizers, so positioning the valve above them will mean that when the valve opens circulation has been regained.
+Pack-off: In most cases the pack-off point is on the stabilizers, so positioning the valve above them will mean when the valve opens circulation has been regained.
 Once regained further attempts can be made to free the pipe until such time as a severing decision is required.

 Plugged string: As with pack-off, sufficient compression in the fluid between the valve and the plugged point must be available to allow the piston to travel so the ports can open.
 Whilst this is possible in a plugged string this is more restricted as fluid volumes are smaller and there is no access to any elasticity in the formation.
 However once opened, recovery prospects are good if the wellbore has remained in condition.

 Drop the ball: Each tool is supplied with an Emergency Opening Ball (EOB), a steel ball is proven to have the best chance of reaching and seating in the tool under gravity alone.
-For lower angles (below 50°) there is an optional retrievable diverter dart for special applications.
+For lower angles (below 50°) there is an optional Retrievable Diverter Dart for special applications.